Discover Edinburgh & its hinterland

 - Day 1: Sunday 14 July

-- We arrive at Edinburgh Airport in the early afternoon.
+- We arrive at Edinburgh Airport in the mid afternoon.
 While the main group flight is from London it should be possible to fly from other airports, both within the UK and abroad, where available.
 We then drive immediately into the city for an introduction to Edinburgh from our coach, stopping en route as required.
 We check into our hotel, the 4* Principal Edinburgh Charlotte Square and later that evening we have dinner in our hotel – water, wine and coffee are included with all group lunches and dinners.

 - Day 2: Monday 15 July